All about MAT: A to Z of Management Aptitude Test (MAT)

 • Apeejay School of Management, Dwarka, New Delhi

-• TAPMI School Of Business, Jaipur
+• TAPMI School of Business, Jaipur

 Note: As per the latest notification, the private educational institutes of Maharashtra have started accepting MAT scores for admission to MBA/MMS/PGDM courses.